 You will learn how to use MySQL for different purposes like creating tables, inserting data, updating data, deleting data, selecting data, joining multiple tables, querying data, displaying data, sorting data, grouping data, searching data, exporting data, importing data, etc.

-In this section, you will see how to configure MySQL server properly.
+In this section of MySQL, you will see how to configure MySQL server properly.

 You will learn some important settings that are required while configuring MySQL server.
 These include setting up root password, user accounts, hostname, port number, max_connections, tmp directory location, log file location, query cache size, etc.